 We’ve already touched on this a little, but we really want to hammer down the idea that SPC vinyl plank flooring has an insane amount of style and color options to choose from.

 Again, Wood-Look SPC Is (Arguably) the Most Popular

 And you’re not just limited to different species, either.
-If you want the look of wide-plank wood flooring in an SPC vinyl plank, it’s totally possible.
+If you want the look of wide-plank wood flooring in a vinyl plank, it’s totally possible.
 You can even use SPC vinyl plank to create parquet flooring patterns.

 Are There More SPC Flooring Colors and Styles?
 Of Course!